-The foreign exchange risk of the company which generate revenue and incur costs denominated in Singapore Dollars.
-The company's major foreign exchange risk exposures result from the sales transactions, receivables, purchases transactions and payable that are denominated in foreign currencies, primarily in Singapore Dollars.
+The foreign exchange risk of the company which generate revenue and incur costs denominated in United States dollars.
+The company's major foreign exchange risk exposures result from the sales transactions, receivables, purchases transactions and payable that are denominated in foreign currencies, primarily in United States dollars.
 This natural hedge reduces significantly the financial impact of movements in the foreign exchange rates.